Ibex role in Rock Art

 Sumerian cylinder seals, first used around 4000 BC, sealed official documents that carried with them a resolution with administrative power.
 These seals showed dramatic scenes, usually depicting a cosmic struggle that displayed the power to uphold the existing order.

 Fig.3 shows a Sumerian cylinder seal depicting Enki (Ea in Acadian), the Sumerian god of life and replenishment.
-His symbol consists of a horned animal, usually an ibex or mountain goat, together with a fish or bird.
+His symbol consists of a horned animal, usually an ibex, together with a fish or bird.
 The bird represents his control of the heavens, the fish represents the underworld, and the ibex represents the earth.
 From above and below, Enki looks at the fertilized fields, farms, flocks, and herds of animals.
 He is known as the “Lord of the Earth” and his vessel is called the “Ibex of the Apsu”.

 The Ibex in Canaan